hydrixos/cocoaheads-le/README.md

 # Cocoaheads Leipzig

-This repository contains a collection of talks given at the Cocoaheads Leipzig meetings.
+This repository contains a collection of talks given at the [Cocoaheads Leipzig](http://cocoaheads.org/de/Leipzig/index.html) meetings.
+Follow us on [Twitter](http://twitter.com/cocoaheads_le) for information about upcoming meetings!

 ## Overview